Reading labels and recognising active ingredients

 Category overview

 Medicine safety is the foundation of Natural Support Finder.
 Many wellbeing questions become riskier when medicines, supplements, long-term conditions, pregnancy, children, or unclear symptoms are involved.
-This category explains the safety checks that sit behind the guide library: reading labels, recognising active ingredients, avoiding duplicate ingredients, understanding when a pharmacist can help, and knowing what natural support can and cannot do.
+This category explains the safety checks that sit behind the guide library: reading labels, recognising active ingredients, keeping a simple medicine list, preparing pharmacist questions, avoiding duplicate ingredients, understanding when a pharmacist can help, and knowing what natural support can and cannot do.

 The most important principle is that supportive wellbeing ideas should not replace prescribed medicines or professional advice.
 A guide can explain common uses, product categories, routines, and red flags, but it cannot know a reader’s full medical history.
 That is why these pages repeatedly point back to pharmacists, GPs, NHS 111, and qualified healthcare professionals when symptoms are severe, persistent, worsening, unusual, or complicated by medicines or medical conditions.